ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - < 99 	25
 - < 95 	100

+service without SLA
-Free products typically don't have an SLA.
+- Free products typically don't have an SLA.
+- Service Level Agreements are not in place for services that are in *public preview*.

 **Enterprise Agreement (EA) subscriptions** are only available to some users